Jonathan Gullis

+In March 2024, Gullis was appointed deputy chairman of the Conservative Party, replacing Luke Hall who had been appointed Minister of State for Skills, Apprenticeships and Higher Education.

-Education and early career
+Early life and career

-Gullis attended Princethorpe College, an independent school near Rugby.
-He studied International Relations with Law at Oxford Brookes University and obtained a PGCE Secondary Citizenship at the Institute of Education (now part of UCL).
+Jonathan Gullis was born on 9 January 1990 in Salisbury.
+He attended Princethorpe College, an independent school near Rugby.
+He studied International Relations with Law at Oxford Brookes University and obtained a PGCE in secondary citizenship at the Institute of Education (now part of UCL).

-Gullis worked in schools from 2012 to 2019, comparing his teaching experiences to boxing.
-These included Blackfen School for Girls (2012–2015), Ashlawn School (2015–2016), Greenwood Academy (2016–2018), and Fairfax Academy (2018–2019).
+Gullis worked in schools from 2012 to 2019 and compared his teaching experiences to boxing.
+He worked in schools including Blackfen School for Girls (2012–2015), Ashlawn School (2015–2016), Greenwood Academy (2016–2018), and Fairfax Academy (2018–2019).
 Gullis described his classroom personality as "a mixture of Boris Johnson and Jacob Rees-Mogg", and said that he "liked to play the character of an English gent".
 Gullis says that he was "nicknamed Grumpy Gullis – because I never smiled".
-Upon being elected to Parliament Gullis left work at Fairfax School, and he described the pupils he was responsible for as head of year as "probably happy to see me go".
+Upon being elected to Parliament Gullis left work at Fairfax Academy, and he described the pupils he was responsible for as head of year as "probably happy to see me go".

-Political career

 Gullis was elected as a Conservative councillor in the Shipston ward of Stratford-upon-Avon in May 2011, until he resigned in October 2012 after starting a teaching job in London.
-Gullis came in for criticism, resigning three hours too late for a by-election to coincide with the area's 2012 PCC election on 15 November, an error costing in excess of £5,000 when the by-election was held two weeks later.
+Gullis came in for criticism, as he had resigned three hours too late for a by-election to coincide with the area's 2012 PCC election on 15 November, an error which cost in excess of £5,000 when the by-election was held two weeks later.
 Gullis, annoyed at his treatment by the local Conservative party, urged locals to vote for the Labour candidate, Jeff Kenner.
-Gullis is a member of the European Research Group.